More

 How Does an Enterprise VPN Work?

 Now that we know about enterprise VPN, let’s dive into how it actually functions to keep your business secure.
-At its core, a VPN establishes a secure, encrypted tunnel between an employee’s device and the company’s internal resources that are behind a firewall.
+At its core, a VPN for business establishes a secure, encrypted tunnel between an employee’s device and the company’s internal resources that are behind a firewall.

 Encryption